yyzahran/planet-technical-assessment/ThoughtProcess.md

 - `conftest.py` is the pytest configuration file.
 I added global fixtures there to prevent duplication in the test files and added a variables storage class so I can use the saved search id across multiple tests.

-- `constants.py` has the API Key ONLY locally for security.
+- `constants.py` has the API Key ONLY locally.
 <br />

 ### Approach